tari-data/Public-Health-Case-Surveillance-Analysis/README.md

-Public Health Case Surveillance Dashboard
+# Public Health Case Surveillance Dashboard

-Overview
+## Overview

-This project features a comprehensive Public Health Case Surveillance Dashboard developed in Microsoft Excel.
+This project features a comprehensive **Public Health Case Surveillance Dashboard** developed in Microsoft Excel.
 It is designed to monitor, track, and analyze fatality cases over time to support data-driven decision-making by epidemiologists, public health officials, and policymakers.

 The dashboard provides critical insights into mortality trends, geographic disease distribution, and at-risk populations by visualizing key epidemiological data.
 It aims to facilitate timely interventions and improve public health outcomes.

+---

-Key Features
+## Key Features

+- **Time Trend Analysis:**
-Time Trend Analysis: Visualize monthly death trends to detect patterns and changes over time
+  Visualize monthly death trends to detect patterns and changes over time.

+- **Geographic Visualization:**
-Geographic Visualization: Map case distribution across different regions to identify hotspots
+  Map case distribution across different regions to identify hotspots.

+- **Demographic Breakdown:**
-Demographic Breakdown: Analyze cases by age, sex, and location for targeted insights
+  Analyze cases by age, sex, and location for targeted insights.

+- **Epidemiological Metrics:**
-Epidemiological Metrics: Calculate case fatality rates and other vital statistics
+  Calculate case fatality rates and other vital statistics.

+- **High-Risk Alerts:**
-High-Risk Alerts: Automatically flag outbreak spikes using conditional formatting
+  Automatically flag outbreak spikes using conditional formatting.

+- **Interactive Filters:**
-Interactive Filters: Easily filter data by year to focus on specific timeframes
+  Easily filter data by year to focus on specific timeframes.

+---

-Tools & Technologies
+## Tools & Technologies

-Microsoft Excel
+- **Microsoft Excel**

-PivotTables and Charts
+  - PivotTables and Charts

-Slicers for interactive filtering
+  - Slicers for interactive filtering

-Conditional Formatting for alerting
+  - Conditional Formatting for alerting

-Optional: Power Query for advanced data transformation and cleaning
+- **Optional:** Power Query for advanced data transformation and cleaning.

+---

+Feel free to explore, customize, and extend this dashboard to suit your public health data analysis needs.